How the 2023 Cost-of-Living Adjustment Impacts Americans Living Abroad

 How does the COLA impact my Social Security benefits?

-If you are already receiving Social Security, the COLA is automatically applied to your current-year benefits beginning in January.
-For example, if you received $2,500 in benefits per month in 2022, your monthly benefit beginning in January 2023 will increase to $2,717.50 ($2,500 x 1.087).
+If you’re already receiving Social Security, the COLA is automatically applied to your current-year benefits beginning in January.
+For example, if you received $2,500 in benefits per month in 2023, your monthly benefit beginning in January 2024 will increase to $2,580 ($2,500 x 1.032).

-If you’ve reached age 62 and have not yet filed for Social Security, you will be eligible for the COLA; however, the calculation method is a bit different.
+For beneficiaries who have reached age 62 and not yet filed for Social Security, you’ll likely be eligible for the COLA.
+However, the calculation method is a bit different.
 The COLA applies to the primary insurance amount (PIA), which is the benefit amount you would be eligible to receive at your full retirement age (FRA).
 Your Social Security benefit estimates at different claiming ages are then based on your updated, COLA-adjusted PIA.

 How does my foreign pension impact the Social Security COLA?

-The good news is, even if you’re subject to WEP, you’re still eligible to receive Social Security COLAs.
-Also, survivor benefits are not affected by WEP, which would be removed for your spouse or other family members if you were to pass away.
-Finally, if you have 30 or more years of substantial Social Security earnings, you are not subject to WEP and eligible to receive your full benefit.
+The good news is that even if you’re subject to the WEP, you’re still eligible to receive Social Security COLAs.
+Also, survivor benefits aren’t affected by the WEP, which would be removed for your spouse (including non-U.S. or foreign spouses) or other family members if you were to pass away.
+Finally, if you have 30 or more years of substantial Social Security earnings, you aren’t subject to the WEP and are eligible to receive your full benefit.

 How does the Social Security COLA affect my claiming strategy?